Record Details

 1964.
 Field Observation.

-The brickwork appeared to be late 15th or early 16th century, and part of a large building with blank arches in the walls, possibly a ground floor undercroft or store room.
+The brickwork appeared to be late 15th or early 16th century.
+The stonework may be 16th century and a window and beam are certainly mid 16th century.
+The remains were part of a large building with blank arches in the walls, possibly a ground floor undercroft or store room.

 1996.
 Building Survey and Watching Brief.